 Every website you visit has a treat for you – cookies.
 Real-life cookies are delicious, but online “cookies” serve quite a different purpose.
 Some improve your browsing experience, but others are eager to invade your privacy.
 Let’s find out how to delete cookies and manage our cookie preferences for the future.

-Cookies, also known as Internet cookies, Web cookies or HTTP cookies, are small text files containing data about your interaction with a website.
-Basically, when you visit any site, it gives you cookies (oh, isn’t this sweet?) that serve to recognize you as a user.
-Wait, what?
+Cookies — also known as internet cookies, web cookies, or HTTP cookies — are small text files containing data about your interaction with a website.
+When you visit a website, it gives you a cookie that recognizes you as a user.

-But don’t get terrified yet – cookies contain very little data, and none of it is set to identify you personally.
-Typically, a cookie file includes:
+But don’t get terrified just yet – cookies contain very little data, and can’t identify you personally on their own.
+They typically include:

 Web cookies vary in terms of their purpose and working mechanisms.
 The most common cookies are session cookies, permanent cookies, and third-party cookies.

 Session cookies, also known as temporary cookies, are stored in temporary memory and don’t have an expiration date.
 This type of cookie is created when a user enters a website and they only serve for as long as you browse on that page.
 The cookie is permanently deleted when you close the web browser.
 Session cookies don’t collect any information from your device, so they don’t really cause any harm to your privacy.

 Permanent cookies help a website remember and identify you on subsequent visits.
 Hitting “Keep me logged in” on a website is possible thanks to persistent cookies.
 They handle user authentication so you don’t have to re-enter your login credentials if you repeatedly visit a specific site.
 Persistent cookies also help websites remember various settings like your preferred language, theme, or what you left in your shopping basket.

 Permanent cookies are convenient.
 However, for privacy and security reasons, it’s better to disable them.
 If hackers breach the website or your device, permanent cookies could reveal your personal data.